pgonzaleznetwork/awaf.dev/foundations/naming-techniques.md

 ## What else could you learn

-This theme is based on Chapter 2 of the [Clean Apex Code](https://books.google.ie/books/about/Clean_Apex_Code.html?id=4yEc0QEACAAJ&source=kp_book_description&redir_esc=y) book.
-The full chapter dives into map naming debates, boolean phrasing patterns, the dangers of magic numbers, how to name things when the context is unclear, and why obsessing over names can sometimes point to deeper design flaws.
+This principle is based on Chapter 2 of the [Clean Apex Code](https://books.google.ie/books/about/Clean_Apex_Code.html?id=4yEc0QEACAAJ&source=kp_book_description&redir_esc=y) book.
+The full chapter contains many more guidelines, including how to name maps, avoiding magic numbers, and more.